-A divorce lawyer in Lake Forest, IL at Hurst, Robin & Kay, LLC always encourages divorcing spouses to make an effort towards an amicable divorce; however, that’s not always possible.
+A divorce lawyer in Lake Forest, IL at Hurst, Robin, Kay & Allen, LLC always encourages divorcing spouses to make an effort towards an amicable divorce; however, that’s not always possible.
 In this case, we fight tooth and nail to ensure our client meets their objectives and goals.
 If an amicable divorce is possible, we will help you to understand how to maneuver through the process in the most beneficial, and practical, manner possible.

 “I’m sure my spouse will not be reasonable during our divorce.”
 This is a comment we hear all of the time.
 In truth, you might be right; however, you won’t actually know if an amicable divorce is possible unless you begin to take the steps that allow it to be.
 As a divorce lawyer, we tell clients that if they go into a divorce proceeding with highly charged emotions and anger, you might end up making a wrong decision that could have disastrous consequences.
 That being said, an amicable divorce is founded on good decisions, a friendly attitude, and a lack of argument.